A novel two-point gradient method for Regularization of inverse problems in Banach spaces: Example: Electrical Impedance Tomography (EIT)

 \section{Example: Electrical Impedance Tomography (EIT)}

-The main aim of this section is to discuss an example in which the assumptions required in our framework are satisfied.
+The main aim of this section is to show the validity of our method for which we discuss an example that satisfy the assumptions required in our framework.
 We consider a severely ill-posed Calder\'on's inverse problem which is the mathematical bedrock of EIT \cite{Aless}.

 Let $\Psi\subset \mathbb{R}^n, n\geq 2$ be a bounded domain having smooth boundary and $u \in H^1(\Psi)$ satisfies the following Dirichlet problem: Here $f \in H^{1/2}(\partial \Psi)$ and $\kappa$ is the positive and bounded function representing the electrical conductivity of $\Psi$.
 Calder\'on's inverse problem has many applications, for instance, in the fields of medical imaging, nondestructive testing of materials etc. (cf. \cite{Aless}).